Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/components/alerts.md

 ## Examples

 Alerts are available for any length of text, as well as an optional close button.
-For proper styling, use one of the eight **required** contextual classes (e.g., `.alert-success`).
+For proper styling, use one of the four **required** contextual classes (e.g., `.alert-success`).
 For inline dismissal, use the [alerts JavaScript plugin](#dismissing).

 {{< example >}}
 <div class="alert alert-success" role="alert">